CreepySasquatch/HDRMods/pages/Guides/Game Specific Guides/Hitman3.md

 	- If HDR isn't enabled then this shader will show as Lilium's SDR Analysis.
 	- <details><summary>If the ReShade UI is too small, go into the ReShade settings tab, and then look for the <b>Global font</b> setting: </summary><img src="https://github.com/CreepySasquatch/HDRMods/blob/main/images/Guide-Generic-Images/ReShade-Settings.jpg?raw=true" title="ReShade Font Settings" style="width:669px;height:964px;"/>
 1. **With Lilium's HDR Analysis enabled, adjust the Gamma Correction.
 Whatever value is listed as the Max nits while inside the options menu is your WHITE POINT.**
 	- Typical white point value is around 200-300 nits.
-If you're not sure just leave the Gamma Correction at 1.00 which is about 200 nits.
+If you're not sure just leave the Gamma Correction at 1.00 which is exactly 200 nits.
+	- The minimum Gamma Correction value of 0.80 = 100 nits white point.
 	- <details><summary>White point adjustment: </summary><img src="https://github.com/CreepySasquatch/HDRMods/blob/main/images/Hitman3/Hitman3-GammaCorrection.jpg?raw=true" title="White Point" style="width:960px;height:540px;"/>

 ## Configuring Peak Brightness

 1. **Peak Brightness is configured via the Max Intensity slider within the game's HDR options.**
 1. **Peak Brightness = Max Intensity multiplied by the Paper White value (in Nits) divided by 2.**
-	- This is only a rough calculation and you'll want to use the HDR Analysis Tool while loaded into a destination to verify this value.
-The maximum nits will obviously vary as you move the camera around so check it every so often and adjust the Max Intensity value as needed.
-	- This calculation is ONLY for this specific Hitman 3 RenoDX mod (specifically the version released on June 28th, 2025).
-This may change in a future update to this mod so pay attention to any updated notes in the mod description.